 During her first term in the House, Grace scored several legislative victories, a significant accomplishment for a new Member of Congress.
 In fact, she was one of just 12 Democrats – out of all 207 – who passed three or more bills, placing her in the top six percent.

 Grace’s bill to make the desecration of cemeteries a violation of religious freedom was signed into law by President Obama, as was her legislation to study the viability of making Queens historic sites part of the National Parks Service.
 The President also signed her bill to remove the offensive and outdated term “Oriental” from federal law as well as her legislation to protect public housing residents from insufficient heat.
-Also signed into law were her measures that aim to enhance the safety of school buses, improve the performance of child car seats and protect the privacy of motorists in driverless vehicles.
+Also signed into law were her measures to improve several health care and benefit provisions for veterans, and legislation that aims to enhance the safety of school buses, improve the performance of child car seats and protect the privacy of motorists in driverless vehicles.

 Grace’s first major legislative effort, to allow federal disaster funds to be used for rebuilding houses of worship damaged or destroyed by Hurricane Sandy, passed the House just six weeks after she was sworn in as a Member of Congress.
 She also secured House passage of several other important measures she authored, including a bill to reduce the massive backlog of veterans’ disability claims; legislation, in the wake of the terrorist attack in Benghazi, Libya, that seeks to better protect American diplomats serving overseas; a measure that aims to create college financial-aid applications in languages spoken by Queens residents; a provision to increase funding for cancer research; legislation to hold accountable those countries that facilitate Hezbollah and legislation to crack down on con artists and devious telemarketers who use phone scams to rip off millions of Americans, particularly seniors and those from immigrant communities.